Child and Teen Checkups (C&TC)

 At this age, the adolescent or young adult (AYA) patient can give the best assessment of their daily activities and health goals, including what they eat every day, how they feel about their weight, and other issues they may have not chosen to share with others, such as e-cigarette use or sexual activity.
 AYA can share their perspective on a health questionnaire, or through a conversation with the health care provider.

 Parent or guardian input is important for a clear family or personal medical history for the young patient, but it's important to keep working on transitioning those questions to the young patient, so by the time they reach adulthood they're more ready to manage their own health.

 The Health History C&TC Fact Sheet includes resources for assessing social determinants of health.

 Mental health screening is required at each C&TC visit from 12 through 20 years (and recommended at earlier ages).
 Refer to the Mental Health Screening C&TC Fact Sheet for an overview of validated tools and referral resources.

-Use recommended screening instruments, which have proven accuracy for identifying patients who need further assessment.
+Use the Detailed Comparison Table of Approved Mental Health Screening Instruments (mn.gov), which have proven accuracy for identifying patients who need further assessment.
 Document follow up on positive screening results or other mental health concerns (even if screening results are normal).